 I would imagine I’m not alone as most people dream about a beautiful kitchen?
 It is probably one of my favorite rooms in a home because it’s where we spend most of our time.

 We chose to do a waterfall countertop on our kitchen island, and I have to say, we are in love with it!
 There are things you regret doing in a build and things you would for sure do again.
-This is one we would absolutely do again.
+Even two years down the road, we would do this again.

 What is a Waterfall Countertop?

 So, you ask: what exactly is a waterfall countertop?
 It is a countertop that drops vertically down the sides.
 It does not stop until each end reaches the flooring.
-This creates one continuous flow of countertop material.
+It is created with two slabs together at 45 degree-angle cuts This creates one continuous flow of countertop material.

 It is a very seamless look that creates an eye-catching centerpiece for the kitchen.
 Basically, your countertop flows over the ends of your island.
 Hence the name “waterfall”.